Insert objects into an image using inpaint

 Insert with a defined mask area

-Use the following samples to specify inpainting to insert content.
-In these samples you specify a base image, a text prompt, and a mask area to modify the base image.
+Use the following samples to insert content by providing a base image, a text prompt, and a mask that defines the area to modify.

 Imagen 3